waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Tile Traversal and Movement Rules
 - **Objects are impassable:** All map objects (items, trees, signs, etc.) act as walls.
 - WALL: An impassable barrier.
 - FLOOR: A standard traversable tile. **Correction:** This tile is NOT always traversable.
 Specifically, floor tiles with flowers are impassable walls.
+The floor in Elm's Lab is traversable.
 - TALL_GRASS: A traversable tile that can trigger wild Pokémon encounters.
 - LEDGE: Impassable from the bottom edge.
 Can be jumped down from the top edge.
 - FLOOR_HOP_RIGHT_LEDGE: A one-way tile that allows jumping over a ledge to the right.